Bolívar (TV series): Casting and characterization

 On 7 March 2018, José Ramón Barreto and Irene Esser were confirmed as protagonists of the first part of the story.
 Luis Gerónimo Abreu was confirmed for the second part, along with Shany Nadan to depict Manuela Sáenz.
 Of the three actors to play Bolívar, only one is not Venezuelan: the Colombian actor Maximiliano Gómez.
 About 400 actors are used in the series, with 6,000 extras.

 The storytelling intention during the conception of the series was discussed by Abreu in interviews.
 According to BBC Mundo, the show "intersperses the story of the young and orphaned Bolívar and the angry, idealistic and passionate Bolívar"; in his interview, Abreu said that the creative team did this because they "wanted to humanize him, with his defects and his mistakes, [...]
 Because Bolívar was not a bronze superhero like the statues, but a human being, rather small and modest, who without superpowers became a superhero of flesh and blood."

 To create the character, Abreu, Barreto, and the writers and directors had meetings where they built their version of Bolívar.
-They designed him in a way to bring him down to a realistic level rather than be the hero taught in history classes, because, according to Abreu, Venezuelan people think "he was a superhero or that he had a space hammer or that a radioactive spider bit him", referring to popular Marvel Comics superheros.
+They designed him in a way to bring him down to a realistic level rather than be the hero taught in history classes, because, according to Abreu, Venezuelan people think "he was a superhero or that he had a space hammer or that a radioactive spider bit him", referring to popular Marvel Comics superheroes.
 Barreto explains this further, saying that while he felt honored to play the hero he grew up with, he also hoped that the series would allow people to interrogate Bolívar's life and "question for themselves the cult that has been given to 'the military, the boots, the leaders'."
 Barreto says he hopes for this because of the nation's political crisis, saying that Venezuela in 2019 "doesn't need a liberator [...]
 We need 30 million liberators, a population who become aware of the historical moment we are in and who do not wait for a liberator.
 That would be a mistake.
 We need to mature as a society so as not to repeat those historical errors."